College of Engineering

 College of Engineering Grading and GPA Requirements

 A student in good academic standing satisfies university, college, and program academic requirements.
 The university may change a student's status to warning, probation, or suspension following guidelines contained in the Schedule of Classes.
-The College of Engineering has a similar, but independent, process for students in the professional program.
+The College of Engineering has a similar, but independent, process.

-At the conclusion of each term, pro-core term and cumulative GPA are calculated and academic standings are determined for students according to the criteria outlined below.
+At the conclusion of each term, term and cumulative GPA are calculated and academic standings are determined for students according to the criteria outlined below.
 Students whose standings evidence a lack of satisfactory progress will be warned of this condition and advised to seek help from their academic advisors.
+Students who fail to improve may be removed from the college.

-- Academic Warning: Students with a term pro-core GPA below 2.25 and fewer than 10 credits of pro-core course work will be placed on academic warning.
-The student must meet with their academic program advisor before they will be allowed to register for subsequent terms.
+- COE Warning: Students with either an OSU term GPA below 2.5 or an OSU term completion percentage below 65% will be placed on College of Engineering Warning.
+Students must meet with their academic program advisor before they can register for subsequent terms.

 Reinstatement requests from students will be considered by the College Committee on Reinstatement (CCR) made up of three College of Engineering school advisors and college head advisor (or their designee).
 Reinstatement guidelines are available electronically in the College of Engineering Undergraduate Policy Manual.